geonetwork/doc/source/maintainer-guide/production-use/index.rst

 Docker is a popular virtualisation technology for hosting services.
 Conventions from Docker can also be used in other cloud environments.
 As GeoNetwork community we maintain a `docker image on docker hub <https://hub.docker.com/_/geonetwork>`_.
 Note that for each version there is also a postgres tag which uses a remote postgres database.
-Best practices for Docker are to parameterise GeoNetwork using enviroment variables which are injected from docker machine/orchestration.
+A best practices for Docker is to parameterise GeoNetwork using enviroment variables which are injected from docker machine or an orchestration.

 Web Proxy
 ---------

 GeoNetwork contains a web proxy to bypass cross browser communication limitations of browsers.
+This proxy is used for example to retrieve WMS.getcapabilities from a remote server to prepare data vizualisation.
 Evaluate the access policy for this proxy.
-If set up in an incorrect way remote users may get access to resources that should not be accessible to them, or impersonate themselves as the geonetwork server while browsing the web.
+If set up in an incorrect way, remote users may get access to resources that should not be accessible to them, or impersonate themselves as the geonetwork server while browsing the web.

-Best practice is to whitelist a series of servers which are known to contain data services.
+A best practice is to whitelist a series of servers which are known to contain data services.
 However the best guidance here is to recommend to any data provider to enable `CORS <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_ on their services, and then disable the web proxy.
 CORS fixes the cross browser communication limitation in the proper way.

 WEB
 ---